LazyNanny free disk space example

 schtasks.exe /create /tn LazyNanny /sc minute /mo 5 /ru system /tr "powershell -ExecutionPolicy ByPass c:\lazynanny\lazynanny.ps1 tip2027def 3348ivf3go-8016-660"

 Every 5 minutes the LazyNanny scheduler will start sending "I'm OK" messages to your selected* LazyNanny server (eg. tip2027def.lazynanny.com).
 That is, as long as there is more than 5GB of free disk space.
-If less then the scheduler will stop sending "I'm OK" messages to your LazyNanny server.
+If less; the scheduler will stop sending "I'm OK" messages to your LazyNanny server.
 This will make LazyNanny™ nervous and it will start sending notifications to your (list of) Recipients*.

 *Free products Recipients default to account email address and default server location